samquinan/WeaVER/README.md

 - [CMake](https://cmake.org) -- for easier cross-platform C++ complilation
 - [ITK](http://www.itk.org) -- for running the contour boxplot analysis

 Downloads and installation instructions for these dependencies can found on the respective sites linked above.
-Please note that you will want to install CMake before ITK as CMake is also used to compile ITK.
+Please note that you will want to install CMake before ITK, as CMake is used to compile ITK.
+We
 #How to Build / Run#